-The Sino Portuguese Phuket Old Town is often neglected by visiting tourists who flock to Thailand’s largest island in search of the three “S”: sand, sun and sea.
+The Sino Portuguese Phuket Town is often neglected by tourists who flock to Thailand’s largest island of Phuket in search of the three “S”: sand, sun and sea.
 And that is a shame, for this heritage rich area is easily explored on foot and it is filled with enough cafes to save you from the heat.
-Don’t miss it next time you visit and make sure to make time for a walking tour of Phuket Old Town.
+A perfect spot if you only have 1 day in Phuket and love heritage and culture.

 Phuket was a famous tin-mining center before it became Thailand’s most popular island.
 Traders from Europe, China, Arabia and Asia all gathered to exchange spices and goods for tin and rubber which the island exported.

 The Hokkien Chinese brought with them the shophouse architecture so famous of other Chinese-influence cities like Penang in Malaysia or Singapore, and that style blended with the European architecture of the time to produce colourful and beautiful buildings that today line the main streets of old Phuket Town and make it such a pretty town.

 Map of the best things to do in Phuket Town

 In order to make your visit to Phuket Old Town easier, I have marked all the best places to see on this Phuket Old Town map and organised them chronologically and logically in the next section, so you can follow my Phuket Old Town walking tour and see everything without the need for a guide.

 However, if you prefer one so that you can learn more about the history and get pick up and drop off from your hotel, the end of this article has some great Phuket Old Town tour ideas.